hsc-latte/hs32core-rtl/docs/isa.rst

 .. note:: The behaviour of executing from an unaligned address is undefined.

-Furthermore, each encoding has its operand, destination register (Rd) and source register (Rm) fields in the same position to simplify decoding.
+Furthermore, each encoding has its opcode, destination register (Rd) and source register (Rm) fields in the same position to simplify decoding.

 **I-Type**:
     Describes an operation involving Rd, Rm and a 16-bit immediate value.
-    The immediate will be reconstructed as a 32-bit value, with bits ``imm[31:16]`` set to ``imm[15]``.
+    The immediate will be reconstructed as a sign-extended 32-bit value, with bits ``imm[31:16]`` set to ``imm[15]``.

 .. bitfield::